Jegatheesh001/ExpenseTracker/README.md

 ## Features

 - Add expenses with details including Category, Amount, and Remarks.
-- View a list of recorded expenses.
+- View a list of recorded expenses with the selected currency.
 - Delete expenses with a confirmation dialog for accidental deletion prevention.
+- **Dark Theme Toggle:** Manually switch between dark and light themes.
 - Automatic dark mode support based on system theme settings.

 ## Data Persistence